 Paros is a web proxy that allows to intercept and modify all HTTP and HTTPS data between server and client, including cookies and form fields.

-I will not explain how and why you use it, but if you are really interested, please take a look on the book: The Web Application Hacker Handbook.
+I will not explain how and why you use it, but if you are really interested, please take a look on the book: The Web Application Hacker’s Handbook: Discovering and Exploiting Security Flaws.

 Unfortunately there is no native Mac Os X version but Corsaire packed one.
 Since they updated the site, the link to download it provided in the aforementioned book is broken, so I will provide a new working one.
 All rights reserved to Corsair and Paros Team.